Her Mothers Lies by Rona Halsall

 A page-turning, gripping psychological thriller for fans of Paula Hawkins, Shalini Boland, and C. L. Taylor.

 Martha is living in a remote part of Cornwall with her diabetic mother who is also an alcoholic.
 When she loses her job at a local vets she thinks that things can’t get any worse.
 The relationship between mother and daughter is strained.
 Martha feels stifled by Fran both financially and emotionally.
 When Fran is rushed to hospital Martha makes a decision to find her father, who left very suddenly fifteen years previously.
-Martha feels that she has to gain control, she needs answers to questions that her mother refuses to answer, but she could never be prepared for what she finds out.
+Martha feels that she has to gain control, she needs answers to questions that her mother refuses to answer.
+However, she could never be prepared for what she finds out.

 My heart went out to Fran, with a sick mother she had no support network apart from friend Izzy and landlady Anna.
 The author describes how remote the rented cottage is and you get a real feeling of how isolated Fran is.
 With no car and few job prospects, it is entirely understandable that Fran needs to seek answers.
 Why did her mother feel the need to take her to somewhere so remote and why did her father leave so suddenly?